langchain-ai/langchain/templates/chat-bot-feedback/README.md

-# Chat Feedback Template
+# Chat Bot Feedback Template

 This template shows how to evaluate your chat bot without explicit user feedback.
-It defines a simple chat bot in [chain.py](./conversational_feedback/chain.py) and custom evaluator that scores bot response effectiveness based on the subsequent user response.
+It defines a simple chat bot in [chain.py](./chat_bot_feedback/chain.py) and custom evaluator that scores bot response effectiveness based on the subsequent user response.
 You can apply this run evaluator to your own chat bot by calling `with_config` on the chat bot before serving.
 You can also directly deploy your chat app using this template.

 [Chat bots](https://python.langchain.com/docs/use_cases/chatbots) are one of the most common interfaces for deploying LLMs.
 The quality of chat bots varies, making continuous development important.
 But users are wont to leave explicit feedback through mechanisms like thumbs-up or thumbs-down buttons.
 Furthermore, traditional analytics such as "session length" or "conversation length" often lack clarity.
 However, multi-turn conversations with a chat bot can provide a wealth of information, which we can transform into metrics for fine-tuning, evaluation, and product analytics.